-To succeed, you need to set realistic goals, determine your motivations, and understand your strongest personality traits, and only then can you think about your investment horizon and trading style.
-We believe you stand the best chances by learning to code simple strategies to trade automatically and quantitatively via software.
+To get started in trading, you need to set realistic goals, determine your motivation, and understand your strongest personality traits.
+Only then can you think about your investment horizon and trading style.
+We believe you stand the best chance by learning to code simple strategies to trade automatically and quantitatively via software.

 First, a turn-off: very few short-term traders make a lot of money.
 By a lot of money, we mean above 200 000 USD a year.
 It all depends on your bankroll, of course, but most traders start with reasonably small accounts.